DATA-606-SPRING-2022/Zach_DATA606/README.md

   - square footage
   - style
   - number of floors
-  - whether or not it has a basement
+  - whether it has a basement
   - garage spaces
   - fireplace
   - waterfront
-  - whether or not it is new construction
+  - whether it is new construction
   - number of bedrooms
   - number of bathrooms

 Among other attributes as well.
-It is credible, straight from the real estate agent's dump of it, of high quality and consistent.
+It is credible as it is straight from the Real Estate Agent, relatively clean / consistent but does have some missing values.

 Data here: [Raw Data](https://github.com/zvance1/Zach_DATA606/tree/main/RawData)

 Cleaned Data: [Cleaned Data Sets](https://github.com/zvance1/Zach_DATA606/tree/main/CleanedData)

-My unit of analysis will be individual homes.
+The unit of analysis is individual homes.
 Again, targeting Anne Arundel, Harford, Baltimore, and Howard counties for historical anlysis and future predictions.

 ### Questions to be Answered